doesdev/oneclick-update/README.md

 ## Why use this over [hazel](https://github.com/zeit/hazel), [nuts](https://github.com/GitbookIO/nuts), etc...

-#### TL;DR (in order of design priorities)
+Both nuts and hazel are excellent libraries.
+That being said, here are some of the reasons you might use this instead.

-- private repos are a first class citizen, not an afterthought
+- Private repos are a first class citizen, not an afterthought
-- it handles multiple builds of the same version (i.e. vendor specific builds)
+- It handles multiple builds of the same version (i.e. vendor specific builds)
-- it has separate prerelease channels, even vendor specific prerelease channels
+- It has separate prerelease channels, even vendor specific prerelease channels
+- It prioritizes `.dmg` or `.pkg` files for `download/darwin` route
-- it allows user defined platforms, for custom asset filtering
+- It allows user defined platforms, for custom asset filtering
 - It's a singular standalone script
 - It has exactly 0 dependencies
-- Serves `DMG` files for `download/darwin` routes
-- It is maintained
+- It is actively maintained

-#### Respect where due

-Both nuts and hazel are great.
-I used nuts for the last couple years until I ran into some needs it didn't cover.
-Since it is scarcely maintained I thought I would patch in those needs to another library, hazel.
-That worked, but still left some things out I desired and patching those in would require major design changes that wouldn't make sense as a first time contributor to the project.
-I'm in a crunch to get out features and a fresh lib made the most sense to me.

-All that to say, either is probably sufficient for most needs.
-Now that I've gotten that out of the way, the TL;DR above is why this ~~library~~ script is totes better ;)

-## Where it is lacking

-It currently only has built-in support for OSX and Windows.
-There are two reasons for this.

-Firstly, the projects I need it for don't require \*nix builds.

-Secondly, I have had difficulty finding consistent patterns in how \*nix builds are distributed amongst the Squirrel / Electron type of update libs.

-Pull requests are very welcome or even just some guidance on common \*nix update distribution patterns.

 ## Install